Battle of Winterthur: Clash

 Hotze's troops arrived in the morning at the outskirts of Winterthur and immediately attacked Ney's position.
 By afternoon, his troops had joined those of Nauendorf and Archduke Charles, marked in yellow.

 On the morning of 27 May, Hotze assembled his force into three columns and marched toward Winterthur.
-Opposite him, Michel Ney, newly in command of his division of approximately 3,000 men, deployed his force around the heights, the so-called Ober-Winterthur, a ring of low-lying hills some 6 km north of the city.
+Opposite him, Michel Ney, newly in command of his division of approximately 3,000 men, deployed his force around the heights, the so-called Oberwinterthur, a ring of low-lying hills some 6 km north of the city.

 Given the size of the Austrian force approaching him, Ney planned to withdraw to Winterthur.
 Before he could implement this action, the over-all commander of the forward line, Jean Victor Tharreau, had galloped to his position and said he would support Ney by sending Jean-de-Dieu Soult's division; Ney understood this to mean he was to make a stand along the entire outpost line, and that he would not be isolated.
 His small force would receive reinforcements from Soult's division.
 Consequently, Ney directed the weakest brigade, under the command of Gazan, to move up a long valley toward Frauenfeld, and another brigade, under the command of Roget, to take the right, preventing any Austrian flanking manoeuvre.

 By mid-morning, Hotze's advanced guard had encountered moderate French resistance first from Roget's brigade, and then, almost immediately, from Gazan's.
 The Austrian advance troops quickly overran Gazan's weak brigade and took possession of the woods surrounding the village of Islikon.
 After securing the villages of Gundeschwil, Schottikon, Wiesendangen, and Stogen, further west of Islikon, Hotze deployed two of his columns facing the French front, while a third angled to the French right, as Ney had expected he would.

 By mid-morning, Ney had moved toward the front with Gazan's brigade and he could see the enemy advancing toward him; still expecting Soult's reinforcements on his flanks, he anticipated an easy victory, like the one three days earlier in which Masséna's force had pounded Hotze's column at Frauenfeld.
 He did not yet realise that Hotze had 8,000 men with which to secure the crossroads north of Winterthur.
 Ney brought more of his men to the front and moved against the Austrian left.
 In an Austrian volley, he and his horse went down; the horse was killed and Ney received a knee injury.
 He had his wound bandaged, called for another horse, and reentered the fight.